爆料公社

 UN Women’s official website

 Become an activist for women's rights.
-We can all do something to empower those affected, as well as prevent and reduce gender violence.
+We can all do something to empower those affected, as well as prevent and reduce gender violence, including the digital one.
 Use the 's hashtag #NoExcuse and spread the word!

 Did you know?